kupl/npex/README.md

 ## Detail

 NPEX requires specific NPE info file in json format.
 This info file describes the NPE error of the target project.
-The following block is the example of NPE info file.
+The following block is the example of NPE info file, and the table explains each argument in detail.

 ```
 {